BloomTech-Labs/CS10-restaurant-pos/README.md

 **Requires Authorization**

 Updates information for an existing food item.
+Only managers and admins can do this.

 Request body should look like this: